KWYZ

-KWYZ (1230 AM) is a U.S. radio station licensed to serve Everett, Washington.
+KWYZ (1230 kHz) is a U.S. radio station licensed to serve Everett, Washington.
 The station, which began broadcasting in 1957, is owned by Radio Hankook, Inc. Jean J. Suh, the owner of Radio Hankook, is a pioneer in Korean-language radio programming in the United States.

 Programming

 KWYZ broadcasts a mix of Korean language programming to the northern Seattle metropolitan area in a simulcast partnership with KSUH (1450 AM).
 In addition to South Korean popular music (also known as "K-pop"), Radio Hankook airs up to six hours of daily talk radio programming, including local and South Korean news, information for recently-arrived immigrants from South Korea, and community affairs.
 Other programming includes a program for children in both Korean and English plus a short twice-daily show for all ages that aims to teach basic English language skills.

 History

 Launch as KQTY

-This station signed on the air in June 1957 as KQTY broadcasting with 250 watts of power on a frequency of 1230 kHz.
+This station signed on the air on July 21, 1957, as KQTY (pronounced cutie) broadcasting with 250 watts of power on a frequency of 1230 kHz.
 KQTY was originally licensed to the Snohomish County Broadcasting Company which, along with stations in California, North Dakota, and Montana, was part of the Walter N. "Wally" Nelskog stations group.
 In 1960, the station was granted a construction permit by the FCC to increase its daytime signal power to 1,000 watts while maintaining a 250 watt signal at night.